Henri Aalto: VfB Oldenburg

 In the winter of 2017 Aalto signed a contract with VfB Oldenburg, in the German Regionalliga.
 Aalto made his competitive debut for the club on 5 February 2017 in a 3–3 draw in the league with Lupo Martini.
 He scored his first league goal for the club exactly two weeks after he made his debut, with it coming in the 34th minute of a 2–1 league defeat to Weiche Flensburg.
 He would go on to make 32 league appearances for the club, scoring 1 goal.

 Return to Honka

 In July 2018 it was announced that Aalto would return to Honka.

+On 19 October 2023, it was announced that Aalton would retire after the end of the 2023 season.
+He won several honours during his time with the club.

 International career

 Aalto has capped 14 matches for various Finland youth teams.
 He made his debut for the Finland U21 in a match against Estonia U21 on Esport Arena on 11 February 2009 when he replaced Jussi Heikkinen for the second period of the match.